BitcoinDesign/Guide/guide/getting-started/getting-started.md

 **[Common user flows]({{ '/guide/getting-started/common-user-flows/' | relative_url }})**

 Most Bitcoin applications share certain user activities, from initial setup to making a transaction.
-It is vital to follow users' expected patterns and behaviors to reduce mistakes and enable seamless move between products.
+It is vital to follow users' expected patterns and behaviors to reduce mistakes and enable seamless switching between products.

 ---